 Product Guide: Top 13 Best Beards Oils And Where To Buy Them

 It can be a circus act trying to tame your beard on your own.
-When you want to change your style up and make it stick, a dab of wax will do the trick.
+When you want to change your style up and make it stick, a dab of beard wax such as Honest Amish Original Beard Wax will do the trick.

-If there’s beard oil and wax, then what the heck is beard balm?
+If there arebeard oil and wax, then what the heck is beard balm?

-When you ready to give beard balm a try the first step begins after you give your beard oil a moment to sink in.
-Place a small amount between your thumb and finger tip just as you would with the mustache wax.
-Rub it together till warm, then message the balm into your beard.
+When you ready to give beard balm a try, the first step begins after you give your beard oil a moment to sink in.
+A good beard balm to try is Viking Revolution’s Beard Balm with Sandalwood Scent.
+Place a small amount between your thumb and fingertip just as you would with the mustache wax.
+Rub it together till warm, then massage the balm into your beard.

-However, consider when Carl Icahn was spotted with beard on the front cover of Forbes magazine.
-If his $24.8 billion dollar net worth didn’t raise a few eye-brows certainly his beard did.
+However, consider when Carl Icahn was spotted with a beard on the front cover of Forbes magazine.
+If his $24.8 billion dollar net worth didn’t raise a few eyebrows, certainly, his beard did.

-For the longest time other billionaires and successful business like him have worn beards: Phil Knight, James Simons and Pierre Omidyar just to name a few.
+For the longest time, other billionaires and successful businesses like him have worn beards: Phil Knight, James Simons and Pierre Omidyar, just to name a few.

-The truth is beards are not anti-establishment in nature.
-A well-groomed beard makes you memorable and often at times portrays experience, confidence and ability.
+The truth is that beards are not anti-establishment in nature.
+A well-groomed beard makes you memorable and often at times portrays experience, confidence, and ability.

 From my own experience, you will more than often be hard-pressed to find employers who discriminate against them.

-Some will have established no-beard policies, such as what you’ll find in the food and beverage industry (vs. the IT industry), but by no means does it mean you’re un-hireable.
-An interviewer should inform you of this policy and offer assistance to any man who wishes to be a part of that workplace.
+Some will have established no-beard policies, such as what you’ll find in the food and beverage industry (vs. the IT industry), but by no means does it mean you’re un-hirable.
+An interviewer should inform you of this policy and aid any man who wishes to be a part of that workplace.

-If you are asked to shave your beard, but have grown an emotional attachment to it, consider if your are falling into job misalignment.
+If you are asked to shave your beard but have grown an emotional attachment to it, consider if you are falling into job misalignment.

-It’s perfectly normal to have beard in the summertime, don’t think of it as only being useful for warming up in the winter.
-During the hot summer days the beard acts much like a shade to keep your face cool.
+It’s perfectly normal to have a beard in the summertime, don’t think of it as only being useful for warming up in the winter.
+During the hot summer days, the beard acts much like a shade to keep your face cool.